Home » Recipe Index » Recipe

 The Blueberry Grunt

-Supposedly the “grunt” comes from the sound the biscuit dough makes when it cooks in the juicy berries.
+Supposedly, the “grunt” comes from the biscuit dough’s sound when it cooks in the juicy berries.
 But maybe it comes from the happy grunts of your family as they tuck into this classic blueberry dessert.
-I don’t know but the grunt is a grunt and that’s all there is to it.
+I don’t know, but the grunt is a grunt, and that’s all there is to it.

 bubbling fresh out of the oven blueberry grunt